FusionAuth/fusionauth-site/DocsDevREADME.md

 ## Content Style Guidelines

 Here are some guidelines to follow when writing documentation (everything under [docs](astro/src/content/docs)), articles (everything under [articles](astro/src/content/articles)), and blogs [blog](astro/src/content/blog).
 - Capitalize all domain objects, especially when working the object's API in which it is created and updated in FusionAuth.
   For example, see the API Key APIs description for `apiKeyId`, where API Key is capitalized: `The unique Id of the API Key to create.
 If not specified a secure random UUID will be generated.`
 - If referring to something that exists as a domain object in FusionAuth, but you are not explicitly referring to an object being created/updated in FusionAuth, use lowercase.
 Here are some examples:
- `To allow users to log into and use your application, you’ll need to create an Application in FusionAuth.`
+ `To allow users to log in to and use your application, you’ll need to create an Application in FusionAuth.`
 - From the Link API, note the difference between a FusionAuth User and a 3rd party user: `This API is used to create a link between a FusionAuth User and a user in a 3rd party identity provider.
 This API may be useful when you already know the unique Id of a user in a 3rd party identity provider and the corresponding FusionAuth User.`
 - Do not manually wrap long lines.
 Use the soft wrap in your editor to view while editing.
 - Use `Id` instead of `ID` or `id` when describing a unique identifier